 After the Ethereum Classic network suffered a series of 51% attacks in 2020, a fundamental change to the Ethash mining algorithm was made.
 The Ethash epoch duration was doubled from 30,000 to 60,000, thus solving a critical security issue.
 This new, customized (and optimized) Ethash is known as EtcHash or the Thanos upgrade.

 Ethereum Classic is a historical coin with a contentious history.
-While still in use today with over 1 Billion in daily trading volume it’s overshadowed by the more mainstream Ethereum (ETH) fork and remains a speculative option for investors.
+While still in use today with over 1 billion in daily trading volume it’s overshadowed by the more mainstream Ethereum (ETH) fork and remains a speculative option for investors.
 Despite this, Ethereum Classic is an established cryptocurrency in its own right that has encountered and passed numerous obstacles.
-When we take note of the fact that Ethereum Classic is one of the oldest blockchains that can use smart contracts, along with the community’s commitment to immutability, it’s easy to see why it’s a popular project among blockchain enthusiasts.
+When we take note of the fact that Ethereum Classic is one of the oldest blockchains that can use smart contracts, along with the community’s commitment to immutability, it’s easy to see why it’s a popular platform among blockchain enthusiasts.

 Ethereum Classic (ETC) FAQ